RayaneNasri/comfyui-raw-processing/SUIVI.md

   * Ghiles :
     - Researched about lens correction especially vignetting.
 I found some papers about these topics and I will try to implement them in the next weeks.
   * Rayane :
+    - Start working on masking feature to process differently multiple parts of an image

 ## Session 10/04/2026